okfocus/okvideo/readme.md

 ## Usage

-After including jQuery and the OKVideo plugin, instantiate OKVideo like so :
+After including jQuery and the OKVideo plugin, instantiate OKVideo like so:

 ``` js